 No one likes Tax Day, except for accountants and Uncle Sam.
-Tax Day 2021 figures to be especially messy, too, as governments across the country struggle to cover shortfalls stemming from the COVID-19 pandemic, millions of people look for income to actually pay taxes on, and protesters urge us to rethink how our tax dollars are being used.
+Tax Day 2022 figures to be especially messy, too, with many people still reeling from the economic impact of COVID-19.
 But even with the continued difficulties of the pandemic, there will be a Tax Day this year as always, proving that taxes truly are among the few things in life that are unavoidable.
-Tax Day will be delayed until May 17 for most people due to COVID-19, and until June 15 for people impacted by winter storms.
+Tax Day falls on April 18 this year.